luau-lang/luau/rfcs/require-by-string.md

 Relative paths are chosen as the default path type, meaning that if a given path does not begin with a reserved prefix such as `/` or `@`, then it is considered relative to the requiring file's location.
 This is chosen for convenience, as libraries may include various internal dependencies that are easier to reference using relative paths.

 Relative paths can also begin with `./` or `../`, which denote the directory of the requiring file and its parent directory, respectively.
-When executing Luau code directly from a CLI (e.g. in the Luau CLI), this is relative to the current working directory.
+When requiring a file directly from the REPL, relative paths will be evaluated in relation to the pseudo-file `stdin`, located in the current working directory.
+If the code being executed is not tied to a file (e.g. using `loadstring`), the require statement will throw an error.

 #### Absolute paths